Costa Rica

 Why Costa Rica?

-Costa Rica protects over 25% of its territory as national parks and reserves, making it one of the most biodiverse countries on Earth per square kilometer.
+Costa Rica protects over 25% of its territory as national parks and reserves.
 It is consistently rated among the safest and most accessible destinations for young international travelers, with English-speaking program infrastructure, excellent medical facilities, and extraordinary natural environments.
 The combination of genuine service opportunities, wildlife, adventure, and the welcoming “Pura Vida” culture makes it a transformative first international trip.

 A visit to a local school for a cultural presentation and dance on Day 2.
 A soccer match against local students on Day 5.
 A tour of an educational organic farm where students learn about traditional agriculture and medicinal plants on Day 4.
 Local meals featuring gallo pinto, plantains, and fresh tropical fruit throughout the week.
 Students shop for souvenirs in La Fortuna’s town center and interact with the community through daily service projects.